Like a lot of department stores,Fenwick has a tradition of creating special Christmas window displays.

 A tradition that began in 1971 and has continued every year since.

-A few pointers from both pics, above & below ....
+A few pointers from both pics,directly above & below ....

 And not only are there characters from both series but they also gate-crash each other's tableaux.

-Pointer #2.
-The absence of the Firemen must surely mean there was at least one other window
+2. The absence of the Firemen must surely mean there was at least one other window - ?

 Success always breeds expectation.

-So they've landed themselves the almost impossible job of making every year's display "the best yet".
+So from 1972 onwards they've had the almost impossible task of making every year's display "the best yet".

 Quite how they work out any direct correlation between the display and december's sales figures is anyone's guess.